Lubbock Gunslingers

 The Lubbock Gunslingers were a professional indoor football team.
 They played their home games in Lubbock, Texas, at Lubbock Municipal Coliseum.

 The Gunslingers played in 2004 as a charter member of the Intense Football League when they were known as the Lubbock Lone Stars, receiving some criticism locally as it was felt that the phrase Lone Star should not be pluralized.
-Besides that, they ended their inaugural year at 9-7 and won over the Odessa Roughnecks in the Semifinals, yet lost to the Amarillo Dusters in Intense Bowl I.
+Besides that, they ended their inaugural year at 9–7 and won over the Odessa Roughnecks in the Semifinals, yet lost to the Amarillo Dusters in Intense Bowl I.

-Following their sole year in the IFL, the team joined the NIFL for the 2005 season, where they finished with a lackluster 4-10 record, but still finished second in the Pacific North Division.
+Following their sole year in the IFL, the team joined the NIFL for the 2005 season, where they finished with a lackluster 4–10 record, but still finished second in the Pacific North Division.

 New ownership was unable to begin play in 2006.
 Most of the team's regional travel partners bolted for the reorganized Intense Football League, while the Gunslingers had chosen to remain in the NIFL and wait another season to restart the team.

+Some of the original members of the Lone Stars include QB George Godsey and WR Anton Paige.
+The original voice of the team's radio play-by-play and the head of its public relations was Greg Rankin.